IBM/csm-dach-cloud-native-labs/source2image.md

 ## Deploy an application from source code

+### Table of contents

+ 1. Introduction
+ 2. Demonstration: use the Openshift Web Console
+ 3. Create an application from source from the command line
+ 4. Examining the resources
+ 5. Routes
+ 6. Demonstration: change the source code and restart the build

+### 1. Introduction

-We mentioned in the previous lab that there is three ways to create an application with _oc new-app_.
+We mentioned in the previous lab that there are three ways to create an application with _oc new-app_.
+We saw how to deploy an application from an existing docker image.
 In this lab, we are going to explore how to deploy an application directly from source code.

 _One of the main differences between OpenShift and Kubernetes is the concept of build-related artifacts.
 In OpenShift, such artififacts are considered first class Kubernetes resources upon which standard Kubernetes operators can apply._

-OpenShift relies internally on _Source-to-Image (S2I)_ to build reproducible, Docker-formatted container images.
+OpenShift relies internally on _Source-to-Image (S2I)_ to build reproducible, docker-formatted container images.

+### 2. Demonstration: use the OpenShift Web Console (Optional)

- * 1. Demonstration: create application from source on the WebConsole (Optional)
+_The teacher might show first how to create an application from source from the web console._

- * 2. Exercise: create application from source on the command line
+### 3. Create an application from source from the command line

-For this exercise, we have prepared a simple nodejs application, which you can find on the labs github: https://github.com/IBM/csm-dach-cloud-native-labs/nodejs-helloworld
+For this lab, we have prepared a simple nodejs application, which you can find on the labs github: https://github.com/IBM/csm-dach-cloud-native-labs/nodejs-helloworld

-Let's try it out:
+The command _oc new-app_ can take as a parameter a repository location.
+The _context-dir_ parameter indicates the folder where the source code of the application can be found:
 ```
-eramon:~$ oc new-app https://github.com/IBM/csm-dach-cloud-native-labs --name helloworld --context-dir=nodejs-helloworld
+eramon:~$ oc new-app https://github.com/IBM/csm-dach-cloud-native-labs#workshop --name helloworld --context-dir=nodejs-helloworld
 --> Found image e7672e7 (3 weeks old) in image stream "openshift/nodejs" under tag "14-ubi8" for "nodejs"

     Node.js 14